Hai1906/Hai1906/README.md

 ## Note 👋
+C#:
-Assign function for enum: https://stackoverflow.com/questions/49590253/be-able-to-call-a-function-from-an-enum-c-sharp
+  1. Assign function for enum: https://stackoverflow.com/questions/49590253/be-able-to-call-a-function-from-an-enum-c-sharp

 <!--
 **Hai1906/Hai1906** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.